Y011D4/SECCON2017/Binary/Powerful_Shell/README.md

 .
 ```

-All lines except for the last makes `$ECCON` a executable code and the last execute codes written in `$ECCON`.
+All lines except for the last makes `$ECCON` an executable code and the last execute codes written in `$ECCON`.
 Hence I commented out the last line and added `echo $ECCON;`:

 ```ps